aaronu7/saas-plugins/README.md

 - TestCase-Helper: The HelperPlugin class layer is a static class which can be used independently of the proposed implementation.
 - TestCase-Domain: The PluginDomain layer offers a minimal implementation capable of managing plugins within a single domain.
 - TestCase-System: The PluginSystem layer offers a solution that can manage loading/unloading plugins spanning multiple domains.
-- Although a trivial windows form example is included, this module is meant to run in a Web Application/API.
+- Although a trivial interactive windows form example is included, this module is meant to run in a Web Application/API.

 ![Alt text](readme-resources/PluginSystem.png?raw=true "Title")